mansenfranzen/pysparkle/rationale.rst

 Spark's DataFrameAPI vs. (cloud) native SQL Interfaces
 ======================================================

 This article is intended for data analysts, scientists, engineers and related professions such as solution architects.
 It is an opiniated comparison between Spark's DataFrameAPI and cloud native SQL interfaces (e.g. Snowflake, Redshift, Athena and alike).
-It outlines benefits of Spark's DataFrameAPI in contrast to seemingly more easier to use cloud native SQL engines.
-By the end of the article, you will be challenged to think about why Spark's DataFrameAPI and native SQL interfaces are complementary.
+It does not reiterate on the shortcomings of the SQL language itself which has already been extensively discussed by others (https://www.edgedb.com/blog/we-can-do-better-than-sql).
+Rather, it outlines benefits of Spark's DataFrameAPI in contrast to seemingly more easier to use text based SQL.
+By the end of the article, you will be challenged to think about why Spark's DataFrameAPI and native SQL interfaces are complementary and where each has its justification.

 DataFrameAPI and SQL
 --------------------

 Let's first focus on the relevant distinction between the DataFrameAPI and SQL interface.
-While both are used to express data processing logic, they differ in the way they formulate ETL/ELT tasks.
+While both are used to express data processing logic, they differ in the way they formulate ETL/ELT pipelines.

 SQL is probably the oldest language with the most widespread adoption in recent years due to the rise of big data.
 It was originally invented in the 1970s for managing and processing relational data.
 Back then, nobody could have guessed its todays popularity.
 Being half a century old, it might not be a surprise that SQL exposes a purely string based interface.
+While ORMs and related frameworks have developed over time as higher level abstractions to generate SQL, it is still mostly written in plain text by most practioners in production environments today.

 In contrast, Spark's DataFrameAPI is embedded in general purpose languages like Python or Java.
 Interestingly, these languages first came into existance roughly 20 years later than SQL.
-While SQL formulates concepts like tables, projections, filters and transformations as pure text, the DataFrameAPI maps these into objects within Python or Java.
+While SQL formulates concepts like tables, projections, filters and transformations as pure text, the DataFrameAPI maps these into classes.
 More concretely, entities like tables (aka dataframes) gain an explict object representation with attributes (e.g. column names and dtypes) and methods (eg. filter, join and aggregate).
 Hence, it is called a DataFrame *Application Programming Interface* (API) because it allows to directly interact with a dataframe while leveraging the full functionality and flexibility of the embedding programming language.

-Let's keep this distinction in mind while focussing on its implications.
+Next, let's focus on the implications that can be derived from the distinction of a plain text interface versus a programming language interface.

 Managing complexity
 -------------------

 Data pipelines often inherit complexity from business demands like time series analysis.
-This typically inludes multiple joins, groupby-aggregates, sophisticated window functions and more.
+This typically inludes multiple joins, aggregations, sophisticated window functions and more.
 Handling such complexity is a difficult task and asks for simplification via appropriate abstractions.

 Since DataFrameAPI is embedded in a programming language, it allows to leverage software engineering concepts such as inheritance, composition, introspection and higher order functions.
 More concretely, this enables data engineers to structure, reuse and dynamically generate building blocks of data pipelines.
-These techniques can be seen as a toolbox to create abstractions to handle complexity in transformation demands.
+These techniques are the toolbox to create abstractions to handle complexity.

-In contrast, an SQL-only interface is not embedded in a programming language and remains string based.
+In contrast, the standard SQL interface is not embedded in a programming language and remains string based.
 Therefore, the before mentioned programming techniques can't be applied.
 Due to the lack of abstraction, SQL statements often tend to result in complex, cluttered and hard to reason strings.

 Frameworks like dbt, matillion and others address this shortcomings by delegating SQL string generation to function like abstractions.
-However, they do not solve the core problem of missing a proper object representatio as they do not have an inherent understanding of what objects they deal with.
+However, they do not solve the core problem of missing a proper object representation as they do not have an inherent understanding of what objects they deal with.

 Testing
 -------

-Since Spark's DataFrameAPI is embedded in a programming language, rich testing frameworks like pytest can be leveraged for great versatility to:
+Since Spark's DataFrameAPI lives within the wider ecosystem of a programming language like python, rich testing frameworks such as pytest can be leveraged for great versatility to:

 - dynamically generate tests via parametrization
 - combine and manage tests into categories via marks